Shay Given: 2001–2004

 In the 2001–02 season, Given played in every Premier League match as Newcastle's previously unexpected title challenge ended in a fourth-place finish in the league.
 A highlight of the season was Given saving a Fabrizio Ravanelli penalty in a 1–0 win over Derby County on 24 November 2001.
 Given was selected in the PFA Team of the Year and Newcastle's league position meant that they would enter the qualifying stages of the UEFA Champions League the following season.

-During the summer he competed in the 2002 FIFA World Cup, but could not prevent the Republic of Ireland being eliminated by Spain after a penalty shoot-out.

-Given again found himself competing with Steve Harper during the following season.
+The next season, Given again found himself competing with Harper.
 After a 5–0 qualifying round win, Newcastle progressed to the group stages of the Champions League.
 He played in the first three group matches, all of which Newcastle lost.
-Given found himself out of the team for the next two games, as Harper replaced him in goal.
+Harper then replaced Given for the next two games.
 Given returned for the final group match against Feyenoord in the Netherlands, and Newcastle's 3–2 win meant that they qualified for the second round.
 Internazionale scored four times past Given as Newcastle lost 4–1 in their opening match in the second group stage.
-Newcastle conceded a further three times away to Barcelona, beat Bayer Leverkusen at home and in Germany (with Given saving an Oliver Neuville penalty in the home tie), and drew with Inter at San Siro, however a 2–0 loss at home against Barcelona meant that the club finished third in their group and failed to qualify for the knockout stages.
+Newcastle conceded a further three times away to Barcelona, beat Bayer Leverkusen at home and in Germany (with Given saving an Oliver Neuville penalty in the home tie), and drew with Inter at the San Siro, however a 2–0 loss at home against Barcelona meant that the club finished third in their group and failed to qualify for the knockout stages.
 Given played every game in the second round.
-Given played all 38 league games for the club, as well as his 12 European appearances, as the team finished in third place in the Premier League, meaning the club would enter the Champions League qualifying round in 2003–04.
+Given played all 38 league games for the club, as well as his twelve European appearances, as the team finished in third place in the Premier League, meaning the club would enter the Champions League qualifying round in the 2003–04 season.

 Having finished third in the league in May 2003, Given and Newcastle lost 4–3 on penalties to Partizan Belgrade early in the 2003–04 season, meaning that Newcastle failed to reach the group stages of the Champions League.
 The club instead qualified for the UEFA Cup, where they reached the semi-finals.
 A fifth-place finish in the league meant that the club qualified for the following season's UEFA Cup competition.
-Given played in every one of the club's league matches for a third successive season, as well as all 13 European games.
+Given played in every one of the club's league matches for a third successive season, as well as all thirteen European games.